manicprone/joint-kit/README.md

 # Joint Lib
 > Part of the Joint Stack

-A Node server library for rapidly implementing persisted data logic and publishing RESTful endpoints.
+A Node server library for rapidly implementing data logic and generating RESTful endpoints.

 Not opinionated.
 Super flexible.
-Use it with existing code or use it to generate an entire custom method library and client API from scratch, in minutes.
+Use it with existing code or use it to generate an entire custom method library and client API from scratch.

 The Joint Library sits on top of your persistence layer (e.g. ORM), exposing ready-to-use action logic that is abstracted to support your most common CRUD